department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/dates-and-numbers.md

 __Exceptions:__

-- Use 9/11 when referencing the September 11, 2001, terror attack.
+- Use 9/11 when it's part of a program name such as the Post-9/11 GI Bill.
 - Abbreviate days and months when space is very limited, such as in callout boxes, alerts, or promo components, etc.
   - Mon., Tue., Wed., Thu., Fri., Sat., Sun.
   - Jan., Feb., Mar., Aug., Sept., Oct., Nov., Dec.
 (Don't abbreviate May, June, July.)